Apache - Disable SSL 2.0, SSL 3.0 and opt fore a modern safe SSL config

 Apache SSL SSL v2 SSL v3

-This article shows you how to disable the SSL 2.0 and SSL 3.0 protocols on your Apache web server
+This article shows you how to disable the SSL 2.0, SSL 3.0 and older TLS version protocols on your Apache web server, in order to be prepared for a more modern and safer configuration.

 Step 1: Find all SSL sites on Apache

-Unless you only need to modify one site, in which case you can just open the virtual hosts file you need, try to find all SSL websites with the following command, executed in the root directory of your Apache installation:
+Unless you only need to modify one site, in which case you can just open the virtual hosts file you need, try to find all SSL websites with the following command, executed in the root directory of your Apache installation.
+This will also avoid you *think* you disabled the SSL protocols but they might still have been enabled somewhere in the apache config.
+Keep ni mind that if not explicitly disabled, if one host is skipped, the older protocols will load!

 grep -r SSLEngine *